The Inquiry into Discrimination Experienced by Transgender People: Conclusion of the Inquiry

 The implementation of the recommendations of the Report of the Inquiry are necessary to ensure that trans people and their families enjoy the same rights as other people in New Zealand.

 “The international human rights framework applies to everyone by virtue of their common humanity.
 Trans people are, therefore, entitled to respect for and protection and promotion of their human rights on the same basis as everyone else.”

 The HRC has a continuing role to play in implementing the Transgender Inquiry to galvanise the impetus for change that has been generated.
 The Commission's specific role includes providing human rights education on issues for trans people and facilitating dialogues.

-What has happened since the Inquiry?
+Since the Inquiry

 The focus is now on implementing the Inquiry's recommendations and other suggested actions.
 This requires work by the Human Rights Commission, government agencies, trans people and the wider community.

 Counties Manukau District Health Board CMDHB was funded to manage a small national project looking at Gender Reassignment Health Services for transgender people in New Zealand.
 On 1 August 2011 the project's good practice guide for health professionals was published on the Ministry of Health's website.